 Block Island, RI

-Beyond just beaches, however, Block Island is also home to the gorgeous North Light, the granite and iron lighthouse that sits among the grassy dunes on the northern tip of the island, and the Southeast Light at the southern end of the island, dramatically perched atop the spectacular Mohegan Bluffs, one of the most impressive natural sights in the state (and included in this ultimate New England bucket list!)
+Beyond just beaches, however, Block Island is also home to beautiful attractions like the gorgeous North Light, the granite and iron lighthouse that sits among the grassy dunes on the northern tip of the island.

-Of course it’s hard to go wrong when visiting any beach town on Cape Cod, but Wellfleet is an absolute gem of the cape with its fantastic beaches, like Marconi Beach, a favorite among residents and tourists alike on the beautiful Cape Cod National Seashore, featuring those quintessential New England beach views.
+Marconi Beach is a favorite among residents and tourists alike on the beautiful Cape Cod National Seashore, featuring those quintessential New England beach views.

 This is also the home to one of Cape Cod’s best hikes along the Atlantic White Cedar Swamp Trail, where walking along the boardwalk into this lushly forested space just steps off of the sand dunes is often described as an ethereal experience.